theodi/dirty_harry/README.md

     validation = DirtyHarry::Validation.new(URL_TO_YOUR_CSV)
     validation.url #=> http://csvlint.io/validations/53566ef96373767abf010000
     validation.source #=> URL_TO_YOUR_CSV
-    validation.state #=> One of valid, invalid or warnings validation.badge #=> http://csvlint.io/validations/53566ef96373767abf010000.svg
+    validation.state #=> One of 'valid', 'invalid' or 'warnings' validation.badge #=> http://csvlint.io/validations/53566ef96373767abf010000.svg

 ## Contributing